kruthi-meghana/CharacterLevel-RNN-Model-DinosaurNames/README.md

-# CharacterLevel-RNN-Model-DinosaurNames
+# CharacterLevel-RNN-Model-Indian Names

 # ProblemStatement

-      Given a set of dinosaurs names create new names using character-level recurrent neural network.
+      Given a set of Indian names create new names using character-level recurrent neural network.

 # Step 01 - Processing the data

-   * In this step we shall read the input words - dinosaurs names as each setence with '\n' char at the end of each name we also create our vocabulary characters list
+   * In this step we shall read the input words - Indian names as each setence with '\n' char at the end of each name we also create our vocabulary characters list

    * We need to maintain two hashtable char_to-index and index_to_char each of these are mappings of characters in vocabulary to an index and viceversa